F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 ## Debugging tests

-To debug a test, you need to run it with the flag some flags:
+For test debugging, some google test options may be usefull:

-- `--gtest_break_on_failure`.
-This flag breaks the test on a failed test or failed assertion.
+- `--gtest_break_on_failure`: breaks the test on a failed test or failed assertion.
-- `--gtest_catch_exceptions=0`.
-This flag stops google test from catching exceptions, hence the program breaks at the place where the exception occurred, which is what you want
+- `--gtest_catch_exceptions=0`: stops google test from catching exceptions, hence the program crashes on an unhandled exception.
-- `--gtest_filter=Some_test_prefix*` for choosing just some tests

-Also, you need to run tests from Visual Studio, otherwise, the program ends when clicking on the retry button.
+  - Without this, we cannot use breakpoints on unhandled exceptions.
+  - Note that this way, we will not see the exception message, as C++ default exception handler does not print the message.
+- `--gtest_filter=Some_test_prefix*`: filter tests by name.
+Astrix (`*`) can be used as a wildcard for both prefix and suffix.
+The pattern is `<test_suite_name>.<test_name>`.

 # Visual Studio Errors